 AWS later this year, and more to come

 Of course, we’re not stopping with native providers for Azure, Google Cloud, and Kubernetes.
 Later this year, we’ll release a native provider for Amazon Web Services.
 Just like the Azure Native and Google Cloud Native providers, the AWS Native provider will support 100% of CloudFormation resources and give you same-day access when new resources are released.

 Pulumi native providers are the best way to build, deploy, and manage resources in AWS, Azure, GCP, and Kubernetes, but you’re not limited to just those clouds.
-Pulumi’s broad library of more than 50 cloud providers remains available and ready to use.
+Pulumi’s broad library of more than 50 cloud providers in the Registry remains available and ready to use.

 A peek under the hood

 Native providers fulfill a core promise of the Pulumi Cloud Engineering Platform: to be your most complete and consistent interface to model and program the cloud.
 Here’s how we deliver on that promise of 100% API coverage and same-day updates.